jgpavez/Analyser/doc/using_git.md

 You can select the files that you want to commit, compare against the local repository what changes you made and comment your changes in the commit message.
-Of course it can also be done on the command line interface First stage all changes you want to commit by using git add.
+Of course it can also be done on the command line interface First stage all changes you want to commit by using `git add`.

 If you don't want to stage all changes in a file but only certain hunks, use the interactive mode